-- 1. Identify and include at least one (1) of the following indicators of career and technical education program quality - a. the percentage of CTE concentrators (see Text Box 2 on the following page) graduating from high school having attained a recognized postsecondary credential; - b. the percentage of CTE concentrators graduating high school having attained postsecondary credits in relevant career and technical education programs and programs of study earned through a dual or concurrent enrollment program or another credit transfer agreement; and/or - c. the percentage of CTE concentrators graduating from high school having participated in work-based learning.
+- 1. Identify and include at least one (1) of the following indicators of career and technical education program quality - a. the percentage of CTE concentrators (see Text Box 6 for the statutory definition of a CTE concentrator under section 3(12) of Perkins V) graduating from high school having attained a recognized postsecondary credential; - b. the percentage of CTE concentrators graduating high school having attained postsecondary credits in relevant career and technical education programs and programs of study earned through a dual or concurrent enrollment program or another credit transfer agreement; and/or - c. the percentage of CTE concentrators graduating from high school having participated in work-based learning.
 (Section 113(b)(2)(A)(iv)(I) of Perkins V)

-Include any other measure of student success in career and technical education that is statewide, valid, and reliable, and comparable across the State.
-(Section 113(b)(2)(A)(iv)(II) of Perkins IV)
+Include any other measure(s) of student success in career and technical education that are statewide, valid, and reliable, and comparable across the State.
+(Section 113(b)(2)(A)(iv)(II) of Perkins V) Please note that inclusion of "other" program quality measure(s) is optional for States.